 \subsection{Siamese Network Based Tracker}

-To overcome the low-frame-rate challenge, recently published papers try to convert the tracking problem into a saimilarity learning problem, such as SiamFC~\cite{bertinetto2016fully}.
+To overcome the low-frame-rate challenge, recently published papers, such as SiamFC~\cite{bertinetto2016fully}, start to solve the tackling problem through similarity learning.
+They exhaustively search all possible locations and choose the candidate with the maximum similarity to the past appearance of the object.
 The goal of SiamFC is to find the potential area of the targeted objects in the following frames by comparing with the exemplary images.
 In this approach, the tracker does not need to perform the online parameter update, which helps to satisfy the frames rate requirement of real-time detection.
-This work shares its weights for both search column and exemplary column.
-There are also a growing number of the SiamFC-like structures proposed recently.
+This work proposes a network that shares the weights for both search and exemplary phases.
+There are also a growing number of SiamFC-like structures proposed recently.
 Among them, EAST~\cite{huang2017learning} tries to speed up the tracker by learning an agent to decide whether to locate objects with high confidence on an early layer.
-DSiam~\cite{guo2017learning} attempts to adjust the exemplars by adding online updating, while SA-Siam~\cite{he2018twofold} implements a two-branch Siamese Network for with one branch for semantic and the other for appearance.
-In addition, RASNet~\cite{wang2018learning} introduces three different attention mechanisms to enhance the performance, and SiamRPN~\cite{li2018high} integrates the region proposal network as the backend to improve the scaling speed.
+DSiam~\cite{guo2017learning} attempts to adjust the exemplars by adding online updating, while SA-Siam~\cite{he2018twofold} implements a two-branch Siamese Network with one branch for semantic and the other for appearance.
+In addition, RASNet~\cite{wang2018learning} introduces three different attention mechanisms to enhance the object segmentation performance, and SiamRPN~\cite{li2018high} integrates the region proposal network as the backend to improve the scaling speed.
 However, most of these methods still use AlexNet as their backbone, which is not good enough for extracting the underlying semantic features for the targeted objects.